 As the poor policies and irresponsible attitude have given way to the water crisis, this can be overcome by taking certain pragmatic measures.
 Steps like building dams and reservoirs, production of less water-intensive crops, latest irrigation methods, controlling water pollution, creating awareness, etc. can go a long way in controlling the water crisis.

-Building Dams and Reservoirs
+Save Water by Building Dams and Reservoirs

 Pakistan direly needs to build dams and reservoirs to prevent water wastage and meet the burgeoning water demands.

 In this regard, in 2018, the Supreme Court of Pakistan had also declared that the construction of water reservoirs is essential for survival.
-In this connection, the court has commenced the nationwide drive for the collection of Diamer-bhasha and Mohmand Dams funds.
+In this connection, the court has commenced the nationwide drive for the collection of Diamer-Bhasha and Mohmand Dams funds.

 As already discussed, growing water-intensive crops is already exacerbating the water crisis in Pakistan.
 There is a dire need to shift from more to less water-intensive crops.

-The fact that the contribution of water-intensive crops consumes a large portion of water resources but its contribution to GDP is a mere $22 bn.
+It is a fact that the contribution of water-intensive crops consumes a large portion of water resources but its contribution to GDP is a mere $22 bn.

 According to a report, Pakistan is exporting rice worth Rs2 billion at the cost of water worth Rs10 billion which is insane.